cyclecycle/role-pattern-nlp/README.md

 # Role Pattern

 Build and match linguistic patterns for role labelling.
-Provides a example-driven approach to generate and refine patterns.
+Provides an example-driven approach to generate and refine patterns.

 Uses graph-based pattern matching, built on SpaCy.